Bengaluru International Short Film Festival

-Bengaluru International Short Film Festival (BISFF) is an annual short film festival held in Bengaluru, India.
+Bengaluru International Short Film Festival (BISFF) is an annual Oscar-qualifying film festivalheld in Bengaluru, India.
 Held first in 2010, it previews and showcases selected short films, in categories such as International, Indian, Karnataka, Animation, and non-competition category.
 These films are of less than 50 minutes in duration.

 Event history

 BISFF 2014

 The 2014 edition of BISFF was held in the month of August.
 It received more than 500 short film submissions from 55 countries.
 The movie Seuls by Sami Kali was adjudged as the Best Short film, while I Am Sami by Kae Bahar was also awarded.

 BISFF 2015

 Nooru Rupayi, a Kannada short film, won an award at BISFF 2015 and was also screened at the Washington DC South Asian Film Festival.
 Goodbye, Mayfly, a short fiction film set around the 2010 summer agitation in Jammu and Kashmir, won the Best Indian Film Award at BISFF 2015.
 The event saw the presence of Prakash Raj and Sriram Raghavan as chief guests.
 During the year, BISFF also partnered with Fliqvine, a social video-on-demand provider, to facilitate online screening of 26 selected short films.

 The Best Short Films at BISFF 2015 were Artificio Conceal by Ayoub Qanir, Autonomous by Malla Grapengiesser, and Drops of Smoke by Ane Siderman.